Medicare has specific plans, such as Part D, that cover prescription medication. However, out-of-pocket costs may vary.

 • calling Medicare at 800-633-4227

-It may be beneficial for a person to have their Medicare card on hand, as the insurance company may need information from it, such as a membership number and the date the policy began.
+It may be beneficial for a person to have their Medicare card on hand.
+The insurance company may need information from it, such as a membership number and the date the policy began.

 An individual should register for Part D when they first enroll with Medicare.
-Otherwise, there may be a gap in coverage and a late enrollment penalty.
+Otherwise, they may experience a gap in coverage and may have to pay a late enrollment penalty.

-Medicare calculates a late enrollment penalty by taking 1% of the national base beneficiary premium — which for 2021 is $33.06 — and multiplying it by the number of months not enrolled.
+Medicare calculates a late enrollment penalty by taking 1% of the national base beneficiary premium — which is $34.70 in 2024 — and multiplying it by the number of months a person was not enrolled.

 As long as the Part D policy is active, the monthly premium will include the calculated penalty.

-Medicare offers Extra Help to those with limited resources.
+Medicare offers the Extra Help program to those with limited resources and income.

-The Extra Help program can help individuals with the costs associated with Part D, including coinsurance, copayments, annual deductibles, and monthly premiums.
+The Extra Help program can help individuals pay for the costs associated with Part D, including coinsurance, copayments, annual deductibles, and monthly premiums.

 Medicare requires that each Part D plan provides a standard level of coverage.

-Different insurers provide lists of covered medications that a person can view — many refer to each list as a formulary.
+Different insurers provide lists of covered medications that a person can view.
+They may refer to the list as a formulary.

-Insurance companies have different formularies, and each can decide which medications it covers, the tiers a medication falls under, and the categories that a medication belongs.
+Insurance companies have different formularies.
+Each provider can decide which medications it covers, the tiers a medication falls under, and the categories that a medication belongs to.

-Part D plans include both brand name and generic prescription medications, and a formulary must consist of at least two common prescription medications from each category.
+Part D plans include both brand-name and generic prescription medications.
+A formulary must consist of at least two common prescription medications from each category.
 The insurer can decide which two medications to offer.

-If the formulary does not include a particular prescription medication, a similar medicine may be available.
-A person may wish to discuss options with their prescribing doctor.
+If a particular prescription medication is not included in the formulary, a similar medication may be available.
+Individuals may wish to discuss options with their prescribing healthcare professional.

-If a physician prescribes a medication that is not on the formulary or believes that the available medicines may not be suitable, an individual can:
+If a physician prescribes a medication that is not on the formulary or believes that the available medications may not be suitable, an individual can:

 • request an exception